GregKeil/Splunk-Suricata-Dashboard/README.md

 - **Splunk App For Lookup File Editing**
   - https://splunkbase.splunk.com/app/1724

-## Other Notes:
+## Current Version Notes:
-- In version 1, the index for your suricata logs must be specified in each panel.
+- Version 1 requires the index for your suricata logs to be specified in each panel.